 The First Week (Acclimatization and Sequential Integration Period)

-The PDE should assist the teacher candidate to become better acquainted with the community, the school building, and with other faculty members.
+The CT should assist the teacher candidate to become better acquainted with the community, the school building, and with other faculty members.
 Helpful activities include:

 - provide the teacher candidate with a working knowledge and location of all available computers and audio-visual equipment;